Brunadfa/Master-s-dissertation/README.md

 By pursuing these objectives and tasks, the project aims to empower health professionals with a tool that effectively assesses antibiotic resistance in bacteria.

-The images were taken from the following website: https://agar.neurosys.com/
+The AGAR dataset images were taken from the following website: https://agar.neurosys.com/